 This process may also have contributed to the smoothing of the surface of Arrokoth by transporting matter from warmer sunlit convexities to cooler shadowed concavities.
-Because the thermal relaxation time { (assuming the highest possible bulk conductivity)} $t_{relax}$ (Eq.~\ref{relax}) is a substantial fraction of, but less than, $P_{orb}$, the highest temperature achieved by a point on the surface (determining the sublimation rate) depends in a continuous manner on the shape, with convex asperities preferentially eroded (in both the ballistic and diffusive regimes).
-The fact that the cleft between the lobes was not filled indicates that this process ceased before the two predecessor bodies came into contact, { although the amount of deposition required to make a bright necklace is many orders of magnitude {($\sim 2000\,\text{\AA/2\,km} \sim 10^{-10}$)} less than that required to reshape the body}.
+Because the { maximal possible} thermal relaxation time { (assuming the highest possible bulk conductivity)} $t_{relax}$ (Eq.~\ref{relax}) is a substantial fraction of, but less than, $P_{orb}$, the highest temperature achieved by a point on the surface (determining the sublimation rate) depends in a continuous manner on the shape, with convex asperities preferentially eroded (in both the ballistic and diffusive regimes).
+The fact that the cleft between the lobes was not filled indicates that { any thermally driven deposition} process { slowed} before the two predecessor bodies came into contact, { although the amount of deposition required to make a bright necklace is many orders of magnitude {($\sim 2000\,\text{\AA/2\,km} \sim 10^{-10}$)} less than that required to reshape the body}.

 A region on which a layer $\gtrsim 0.3\lambda$ thick of ice has been deposited has a much higher visible albedo than a dirty ice surface.
 The albedo of ice or snow depends on its structure (a continuous solid or many small crystals separated by voids).
 Analogy with terrestrial water-ice hoarfrost suggests a low density porous structure with an albedo that may approach unity because of the absence of absorbing mineral matter.
 Its temperature drops (the magnitude of the decrease depends not only on its albedo but on its proximity to low albedo dirty ice regions, from which heat conducts), accelerating the net deposition of ice.